 Also, if you spot a leak in the street, please help us to fix it quickly by reporting it to us here.

 This means there’s been more handwashing, cooking and cleaning in our houses and paddling pools and hosepipe use in our gardens.
 With the warm weather, all of us also want to stay cool.
 Many of us aren’t travelling abroad this summer so there’s more of us using water at home too.

 On average, we treat 630 million litres of water a day.
-Since lockdown, we’ve been keeping the water flowing but in hot weather, demand soars so we’ve seen high peaks during lockdown.
+We've been keeping the water flowing but in hot weather, demand soars so we've seen high peaks.

 Sprinklers, hosepipes and paddling pools all require extreme large quantities of water.
 Plus everyone suddenly seems to be wanting to wash their car!

-So all across the country, water companies are asking everyone to please use water wisely during the lockdown.
+Water companies are asking everyone to please use water wisely.
 Please help us to keep the water flowing and save water.

 We have no plans in place to implement any drought measures such as hosepipe bans, but it is good practice for everyone to use water wisely.

 We’re used to managing demand and dry weather so we’re operating as normal and have tried and tested plans in place.
 This includes moving water around the network and topping up the network where we can.

 However, we would ask our customers to work with us and use water wisely, so that we can continue to manage supplies and keep the water flowing.